THE PUCKING FUPPET CO.

 So sit back, and enjoy your hour with one of the best puppeteers I’ve ever seen.
 Trust me, he has a real ‘crommand’ over his craft.

 Adam: I wrote this show in a cafe in Orlando in January of 2018.
 I didn't read it again for about nine months, by which time I had forgotten everything I had written.
 When I read it again, I thought it was actually pretty good.
 But would anybody come to see it?
-Well, when I was finally able to produce it after two years of a global pandemic, the answer was a resounding yes.
-The goofy weirdness was apparently just what we needed.
+A weird solo-puppet-solo show that is basically an hour-long exploration of a built-in pun?

 Heady art stuff: when I work with puppets, I’m always trying to make sure I know the answer to the question “why puppets?”
 What can puppets do that I couldn’t just do by myself.
 And I’m always trying to think of different ways of using puppets in theatre.
 In this style of show, I think the trope would be to have the puppeteer be the narrator and the characters within the story be puppets.
-This show is a bit of an attempt to subvert that.
+This show is an attempt to subvert that.
 Here, the puppet is the storyteller, and it is the puppeteer who plays all the other characters…. essentially, the human becomes the puppet.

 Enjoy the show!!!